-Regional Medical Director, EmCare North Division Washington, D.C.
-MBA@UNC Class of 2014
+Regional Medical Director at EmCare North Division

 Before starting his MBA, Adam Brown was working as an associate medical director of an emergency department in Illinois.
 He was determined to improve his operational business skills in order to take on larger roles that would allow him to affect more patients’ lives.
 Now, Adam holds multiple administrative and clinical positions with major health care organizations throughout the mid-Atlantic that directly serve more than 250,000 patients annually.
 This is his MBA@UNC story.

 “As a physician I always wanted to make an impact on patients’ lives.
 Now, as a businessman and practicing clinician, I can affect more than 250,000 patients annually by building better systems to care for these patients.”

 Bringing the Business of Health Care to the Classroom

 Because MBA@UNC brings students from a wide variety of industries together to share their unique perspectives, Adam was able to help his classmates understand the common links between the business of health care and other industries.
 In doing so, he quickly realized that the perspectives they shared from their unique fields could provide him with valuable insights to improve his day-to-day effectiveness.

 “I learned from my fellow students that other industries were very similar to health care.
 Using the lessons I learned from my professors and classmates about operations, finance and strategy, I was quickly able to improve the metrics of my own hospital.”

 As a physician and health care executive, Adam’s career tasked him with a significant amount of travel as well as often unpredictable hours.
 His search for an MBA program with both the prestige he desired and the flexibility he needed to fit into his hectic schedule led him to MBA@UNC.